 The sorts of equipment needed may vary quite a bit.
 In some cases, digital 2D data on machines and workplaces are already available as files in the DWG or DXF format.
 Often, these are ready-made models provided by the manufacturer or the data is self-recorded and shows the main dimensions of the respective equipment (length and width).
 When it comes to new equipment, you will most likely obtain the 3D models from the manufacturer, e.g. in step format.
 This is important: Make sure that the models are provided in a simplified form (only the outer contour or interference contour) for facility planning.
 This is a setting the equipment supplier can usually adjust pretty easily when exporting the model in his CAD program.

 Data on the processes:

 The data on processes is mainly about data that depicts the connection between the equipment.
 Since the structure of the draft essentially depends on logistical processes, this concerns the material flow data.
 This material flow data is depicted in the layout e.g. as a spaghetti diagram.

 Here, the number of products to be produced and the transport lot sizes that result in the number of transports serve as the data basis.
 In most cases, this data can be taken from the ERP system.
 If they are not listed there, they can also be obtained by observation or by contacting the logistics department.

 When taking over the data, whether it is a plot of land, buildings, or even equipment, you will definitely come across the topic of the next point.

 Step 4: Which Scale do I use?

-So, when you receive data for the plot, the plant or for the equipment, make sure that these are correctly scaled (to the original size) before importing it.
+So, when you receive data for the plot, the plant, or the equipment, make sure that these are correctly scaled (to the original size) before importing them.
 There are always models that were not drafted in the original size.